Steuben County, Indiana: History

-After the American Revolutionary War established US sovereignty over the territory of the upper midwest, the new federal government defined the Northwest Territory in 1787 which included the area of present-day Indiana.
+After the American Revolutionary War established US sovereignty over the territory of the upper midwest, the new federal government defined the Northwest Territory in 1787 which included the area that is present-day Indiana.
 In 1800, Congress separated Ohio from the Northwest Territory, designating the rest of the land as the Indiana Territory.
 President Thomas Jefferson chose William Henry Harrison as the governor of the territory, and Vincennes was established as the capital.
 After the Michigan Territory was separated and the Illinois Territory was formed, Indiana was reduced to its current size and geography.
-By December 1816 the Indiana Territory was admitted to the Union as a state.
+By December 1816, the Indiana Territory was admitted to the Union as a state.

 This area was historically occupied by the Potawatomi people, one of the tribes in the Council of Three Fires.
 Typically they lived in highly decentralized bands.
 Treaties signed by some leaders with United States representatives ceded large areas of their territory to the US.
 Starting in 1794, Native American titles to Indiana lands were extinguished by usurpation, purchase, or war and treaty.
 The United States acquired land from the Native Americans in the 1809 treaty of Fort Wayne, by the treaty of St. Mary's in 1818, and in 1826 by the Treaty of Mississinewas, which included the future Steuben County.

-The Indiana State Legislature passed an omnibus county bill on 7 February 1835 that authorized the creation of thirteen counties in northeast Indiana, including Steuben.
+The Indiana State Legislature passed an omnibus county bill on February 7, 1835, that authorized the creation of thirteen counties in northeast Indiana, including Steuben.
 In 1837 the county was organized.
 It was named for Baron Frederick von Steuben, an officer of the American Revolutionary War.
 In 1840 the Potawatomi were forcibly removed from this area and neighboring territory in Michigan and Ohio to Indian Territory in Kansas.